 C++ supports the #pragma builtins preprocessor directive for compatibility with VAX C, but it is not required.

-2.1.1.2. #pragma define_template Directive
+2.1.1.2. #pragma define_template Directive (Alpha and IA-64 only)

 The #pragma define_template directive instructs the compiler to instantiate a template with the arguments specified in the pragma.
 This pragma has the following syntax: